bryansum/urMus/Docs/urAPI/globalAPI.md

 ### Returns
 - isOver (Boolean)
-    True if mouse is over the frame (with optional offsets), false otherwise.
+    True if mouse is over the region (with optional offsets), false otherwise.

 InputPosition
 -----------------